Index Theory and Supersymmetry of 5D Horizons: Introduction

 Although several steps of our proof rely on details of minimal gauged 5-dimensional supergravity, we believe that it is likely that odd-dimensional supergravity near horizon geometries preserve at least two supersymmetries.
 Supporting evidence for this comes from a similar calculation for M-horizons which have been shown to preserve an even number of supersymmetries \cite{mhor}.

 This paper is organized as follows.
 In section two, we describe the near horizon fields of minimal gauged 5-dimensional supergravity and establish the independent field equations.
 In section three, we integrate the KSEs along the lightcone directions and present the independent KSEs.
 In section four, we describe some geometric properties of the backgrounds.
 In section five, we prove the two Lichnerowicz type theorems.
-In section six, we prove our result using the vanishing of the index for the horizon Dirac operators, and in section seven we give our conclusions.
+In section six, we prove our result using the vanishing of the index for the horizon Dirac operators.
+In section seven, we examine the ${\mathfrak{sl}}(2,\mathbb{R})$ symmetry of the half-supersymmetric solutions, and in section eight we give our conclusions.

-\newsection{Near-Horizon Geometry and Field Equations}
+\section{Near-Horizon Geometry and Field Equations}

 The near horizon geometries of black holes with an active 2-form field strength can be expressed in Gaussian Null co-ordinates \cite{isen, gnull} as